webxdc/store/README.md

 After establishing initial contact the bot will send a "xdc store" app which provides the central point of interaction for users:

-- scroll the app index list and hit the "share/sendToChat/forward" button on any app of your liking
+- Scroll the app index list and hit the "share/sendToChat/forward" button on any app.

-- select the chat where you want to share the app
+- Select the chat where you want to share the app.

-- the webxdc app will appear in draft mode in the selected chat so that you can modify the message and send it to your chat partners
+- The webxdc app will appear in draft mode in the selected chat so that you can modify the message and send it to your chat partners.

-- everyone in the chat can now start the app (the other chat members don't need to talk to the store bot or use the xdc).
+- Everyone in the chat can now start the app but the other chat members don't need to interact with the store bot at all.

-- if you just want to test it for yourself select the "Saved Message" chat for sharing the app
+- If you just want to test an app for yourself select the "Saved Message" chat for sharing the app.

-## Some notes regarding the store bot
+## Usability notes regarding store bot xdc frontend

-- at the top right of the xdc store app you can trigger an update of the "app index" to make sure you have the latest versions
+- At the top right of the xdc store app you can trigger an update of the "app index" to make sure you have the latest versions.

-- when hitting the "sendToChat/sendToChat/forward" button on any app for the first time a download will be triggered (using the send/receive message webxdc APIs).
+- When hitting the "sendToChat/sendToChat/forward" button on any app for the first time a download will be triggered (using the send/receive message webxdc APIs).

-- for now, any message you send to the store bot will trigger it to send the current store xdc in a new message.
+- For now, any message you send to the store bot will trigger it to send the current store xdc in a new message.
 Later on we rather want to use an update mechanism so multiple xdc store messages will be avoided.

-- see `PUBLISHING.md` for some preliminiary info about alternative ways to submit application instead of the current admin-CLI importing one

 ## Setting Up the Bot